iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS-Grid Advanced.md

 In the previous two exercises, we learned how to position grid items and grid columns from left to right across the page.
 Now we’ll learn how to position grid items from top to bottom!

 align-items is a property that positions grid items along the block, or column axis.
-This means that it positions items from top to bottom.
-This property is declared on grid containers.
+This means that it positions items from top to bottom. **This property is declared on grid containers**.

 align-items accepts these values: